Nanobody Aggregation

 Input Parameters

 - Surface Area Hydropathy ROI: Region of Interest (ROI) for the surface area hydropathy on which the analysis should be performed.
 The selected default is the FR2 region and residue 118 (according to IMGT numbering).
 The indices should be provided according to the used ANARCI numbering scheme.
-Separate the indices by '-' for ranges and by ',' for single indices (e.g.: 39-55,118 for the proposed region).
+Separate the indices by '-' for ranges and by ',' for single indices (e.g.: 39-55,118 for the default region).
 If the field is left blank, the entire nanobody is used.

 - Job Name: A name for the given job that is used to aggregate the results of one batch into one output file.